 - 1. Optionally, enter a Name for your destination. - 2.
 Select LiveArena from the Destination menu. - 3.
 Select an encoder. - 4.
-You can (optionally) click the Map button to open the Muti-Track Input Mapper.
-For each Channel, select (by checking the box) one or more inputs. - 5.
+(Optional) You can click the Map button to open the Multi-Track Input Mapper.
+For each channel, check the box for one or more inputs. - 5.
 Enter your LiveArena Account ID, User Name, and Password. - 6.
 Click Apply.